We're an affiliate

 How To Prevent Ear Infections in Pitbulls

-You can prevent ear infections in Pitbulls by ensuring that you always clean him daily to remove any breeding bacteria and yeast.
-You can use an antibacterial ear drops in case you suspect a surge of bacteria on any of his ears.
+You can prevent ear infections in Pitbulls by ensuring that you always clean them daily to remove any breeding bacteria and yeast.
+You can use antibacterial ear drops in case you suspect a surge of bacteria in any of his ears.

 Prevention is better than cure.
 When it comes to our pet’s health, always remember that they require similar medical care that humans need too.

-Now that you know these 10 common Pitbull health issues you have an headway to know where your lovely Pit is most likely to be affected.
+Now that you know these 10 common Pitbull health issues you have a headway to knowing where your lovely Pit is most likely to be affected.

-We recommend having a routine of taking your Pit to then vet for a checkup.
+We recommend having a routine of taking your Pit to the vet for a checkup.
 When a condition is detected early, it becomes much easier to manage than when it is detected late.

 Thank you for reading through this informative article.
 If you have any concerns or questions, please leave a comment below and I will get back to you.